barisoztas/pywaterinfo/docs/tutorial.rst

 .. plot:: plots/plot_inconsistent_results.py

-    Figure showing (in brown) the non-consistent result for 28/01/2021 that will be returned by HIC Webservices when treated as a Cmd time series
+    Figure showing (in black) the non-consistent result for 28/01/2021 that will be returned by HIC Webservices when treated as a Cmd time series

 Time series groups